itsngocy/financial-transactions-analysis/README.md

 **The workflow includes:**

-- Data Preprocessing: cleaning and standardizing raw datasets.
+- Data Preprocessing: cleaning and standardizing raw datasets using Python.
 - Implementing a Star Schema with fact and dimension tables.
 - Using SQL Server `BULK INSERT` to load cleaned csv data.
 - Creating dashboards in Power BI for transaction, user and merchant analytics.